sisong/libdivsufsort/README.md

 libdivsufsort is a software library that implements a lightweight suffix array construction algorithm.

 ## News
+* 2016-09-19: Trsort replaced by Spsort a spreadsort based implementation of radixSA (around 10% faster)
 * 2015-03-21: The project has moved from [Google Code](http://code.google.com/p/libdivsufsort/) to [GitHub](https://github.com/y-256/libdivsufsort)

 ## Introduction
 This library provides a simple and an efficient C API to construct a suffix array and a Burrows-Wheeler transformed string from a given string over a constant-size alphabet.
-The algorithm runs in O(n log n) worst-case time using only 5n+O(1) bytes of memory space, where n is the length of the string.
+The algorithm currently runs in O(n * n) worst-case time (repetition detection still missing in this modification) using only 5n+O(1) bytes of memory space, where n is the length of the string.

 ## Build requirements
-* An ANSI C Compiler (e.g. GNU GCC)
+* An ANSI C / C++ Compiler (e.g. GNU GCC)
+* Boost
 * [CMake](http://www.cmake.org/ "CMake") version 2.4.2 or newer
 * CMake-supported build tool